 The main pagoda, facing east, boasts exquisite designs on its columns, doorways, and lintels, narrating Hindu god stories.
 Based on these elements and architecture, it’s believed that the pagoda, stairway, and Naga bridge were constructed during the 17th Buddhist century.

 Each building incorporates descriptive designs that convey their purpose, utility, and the beliefs of ancient people.

 Phimai historical park

-The Gopura was adapted as the wall around the sanctuary and the four entering porches.
+- Gopura (Porch): The Gopura served as both a wall surrounding the sanctuary and the entry points through its four porches.

 Pha Taem National Park